jlouis/etorrent/HACKING.md

 (the spawnee) is running `init` the spawner (calling spawn_link) will be blocked.
 A timeout of 0 gets around that problem.

+This means you can spawn a `gen_server` and then politely ask it to enter a loop based upon incoming events right away.
+You don't have to explicitly tell it with a message to do some processing first which lowers the expectations of the caller. *The spawn of a process is its initialization* the idiom seems to be, but I will refrain from calling it SPII.

 ## When a controlling process dies, so does its resource

 If we have an open port or a created ETS table, the crash or stop of